microsoft/botbuilder-js/doc/botbuilder/classes/botbuilder.cardfactory.md

 :package: **botbuilder-core-extensions**

 A set of utility functions designed to assist with the formatting of the various card types a bot can return.
-All of these functions return an `Attachment` which can be added to an `Activity` directly or passed as input to a `MessageStyler` function.
+All of these functions return an `Attachment` which can be added to an `Activity` directly or passed as input to a `MessageFactory` method.

 **Usage Example**